 |Malware Removal (Windows)||

-A couple more examples of similar malspam are "Inland Revenue Exchange System Email Virus", "Agenzia Entrate Email Virus", and "Wacker Email Virus".
-In most cases the main purpose of cyber criminals behind it is to deceive a recipient into executing a malicious file that would infect a computer with some high-risk malware.
+Other examples of similar malspam are "Inland Revenue Exchange System Email Virus", "Agenzia Entrate Email Virus", and "Wacker Email Virus".
+In most cases, the main purpose of these is to deceive recipients into executing a malicious file, which then infects computers with some high-risk malware.
 Examples of other malicious programs that cyber criminals attempt to proliferate via malspam are NetWire, Kryptik, Ursnif and Adwind.

 How did "You must go to the law court Email Virus" infect my computer?

-Programs and files should not be downloaded (or installed) through third party downloaders, installers, Peer-to-Peer networks (like eMule, torrent clients), unofficial pages, and other channels of this kiund.
-The safest way to achieve it is by using official websites and direct links.
-Attachments and website links in irrelevant emails that are sent from unknown, suspicious addresses should not be opened - such emails often are sent by cyber criminals.
-It is common that they disguise such emails as important, official.
-Furthermore, it is important update and/or activate software with tools that are designed by official software developers and not some third party, unofficial activators or updaters.
-Such tools often are designed to cause installation of malware.
-Besides, it is not legal to use any third party, unofficial tools to activate licensed software.
-One more way to keep computers safe is to regularly scan them for threats with a reputable antivirus or anti-spyware software.
-If you've already opened "You must go to the law court Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Programs and files should not be downloaded or installed through third party downloaders, installers, Peer-to-Peer networks (eMule, torrent clients), unofficial pages, or other channels of this kind.
+Use official websites and direct links.
+Attachments and website links in irrelevant emails that are sent from unknown, suspicious addresses should not be opened - these emails are often sent by cyber criminals who often disguise them as important and official.
+Furthermore, it is important update and activate software with tools that are designed by official software developers.
+Avoid third party, unofficial activators or updaters, since these tools often cause installation of malware.
+Furthermore, it is illegal to use any third party, unofficial tools to activate licensed software.
+Keep computers safe by regularly scanning them for threats with reputable antivirus or anti-spyware software.
+If you have already opened "You must go to the law court Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Text presented in the "You must go to the law court Email Virus" email letter:
+Text presented in the "You must go to the law court Email Virus" email message: